 Studying science at Highlands school enables our students to develop a greater understanding of the world around them and develops strong skill sets which allow our students to become strong candidates for higher education at university.
 In addition to interesting lessons and opportunities to develop knowledge, the science department provides many STEM opportunities for our students.

-After studying Key stage 5 sciences many of our students go on to study science further at university.
+After studying Key stage 5 sciences many of our students go on to study science further at university where our department is very well geared in helping students with their applications for these courses.